Best Things To Do in Isle of Skye, Scotland by JetSettingFools.com

 Talisker Distillery Whisky, Isle of Skye, Scotland

-Sipping local whisky is one of the top things to do in Isle of Skye – and there are two Skye whiskey distilleries where visitors can sniff, swirl and sip the locally produced product.
+Trying local whisky is a must on Isle of Skye – and there are two distilleries where you can sniff, swirl and sip.

-Talisker Distillery, which is situated on the Minginish Peninsula under the gaze of the Cuillins Mountains, is the oldest working distillery on Isle of Skye.
-Dating to 1830, Talisker welcomes visitors for distillery tours and tastings.
-(And, the nearby Oyster Shed is a top seafood restaurant in Skye operating out of a rustic tin shack.)
+Talisker Distillery on the Minginish Peninsula is the oldest working distillery on the island.
+Dating to 1830, Talisker welcomes visitors for tours and tastings.
+The nearby Oyster Shed is a great fish and chips spot on Skye, if you’re feeling peckish.

-Visitors can also tour the distillery and taste whisky at Torabhaig on the Sleat Peninsula.
-A relatively new distillery (opened in 2017), Torabhaig is housed in a renovated 19th century building and offers affordable tours.
+You can also taste whisky at Torabhaig on the Sleat Peninsula.
+A relatively new distillery, Torabhaig is housed in a renovated 19th century building and offers affordable tours.

 Sheep grazing on Isle of Skye, Scotland

-Sheep seem to be everywhere; in fact, it would be impossible to visit Skye, Scotland and not see sheep roaming the fields.
+Sheep seem to be everywhere.
+In fact, it would be impossible to visit Skye and not see sheep roaming the fields.

 Look for a Highland Cow on Isle of Skye, Scotland

 The much-loved hairy, Highland cows – or coos, as they are affectionately called – are a bit more elusive.
-The best place to see the hairy coos is at Hector’s Highland Coos Scottish Cows Farm, which is right off A87 near Sconser.
+The prime place to see them is at Hector’s Highland Cow Farm, which is right off A87 near Sconser.

 #11 Watch the Tumbling Lealt Falls